Mongolia

 Candidate Profile

-Applicants should be mature, articulate, and motivated individuals who understand the challenges of the harsh climate and daily challenges of living in a developing country.
+Applicants should be mature, articulate, and motivated individuals who understand the challenges of the harsh climate in Mongolia and daily challenges of living in a developing country.
 The most successful ETAs are flexible, open-minded, independent, and industrious.
 Applicants must be fluent English speakers.
 Those already holding certificates/degrees in TESOL are encouraged to apply.

 What is life like for Fulbrighters in the host country?